HackYourFuture-CPH/node.js/week2/lesson-plan.md

 ### Movies

-Using the template found [here](./exercise-template) implement the following site:
+We will be making an api for getting movies 🎞📽🎥🎦🎬

+Using the template found [here](./exercise-template).
+Remember to clone it locally, open a terminal in the folder and run `npm install`.
+Now how can you start the server??

 Check the [movies router file](./exercise-template/src/backend/movies-router.js).
 This is where you will be creating your routes.
 The `movies/` route has even been created for you (now you just need to return the movies)